Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 -   Prepare an assessment for doing IRR (make sure it does NOT contain randomization).

+-   As you begin the IRR exercise, ask assessors to confirm that their tablet: shows their username in Tangerine, and shows the correct date and time.

 -   Have everyone listen to the same stimuli and record their responses, while someone on the team records the ‘gold standard‘ reference model against which they will be compared.

+-   When the stimuli are finished, ask assessors to enter "IRR" as text in the 'Additional Comments' field found at the end of every assessment.

 -   Upload saved results from this assessment(s), including the ‘gold standard‘.